 ‘Parks, cafes and a riverwalk’ can lead to gentrification

-Gentrification has become a catch-all term used to describe neighborhood change, and is often misunderstood as the only path to neighborhood improvement.
+Gentrification has become a catch-all term used to describe neighbourhood change, and is often misunderstood as the only path to neighbourhood improvement.
 In fact, its defining feature is displacement.
-Typically, people who move into these changing neighborhoods are whiter, wealthier and more educated than residents who are displaced.
+Typically, people who move into these changing neighbourhoods are whiter, wealthier and more educated than residents who are displaced.

 A recent spate of new research has focused on the displacement effects of environmental cleanup and green space initiatives.
 This phenomenon has variously been called environmental, eco- or green, gentrification.